mohan-slack/HUX/HUX/HUXbackend/README.md

 ---

 **Note:** This backend is part of a larger monorepo.
 For frontend, testing, and infrastructure details, always refer to the root README.

+- Full React Native bridge for all required vendor SDK APIs (see [../../manufacturer.md](../../manufacturer.md))